Suuwam/blog-posts/posts/rag-for-humans.md

 ---

-**Lesson:** Treat prompts as living, documented, versioned contracts—just like APIs.
+**Lesson:** Treat prompts as living, documented, versioned contracts-just like APIs.
 Lives (and sleep cycles) will be saved!